jonasbn/til/github_actions/use_markdownlint_for_your_documentation.md

 ## Avoiding Markdownlint Conflicts

-Sometimes you adopt Markdown files from other projects and these might not adhere to your specific Markdown linting ruleset and hence they will get reported as items for your attention.
+Sometimes you adopt Markdown files from other projects and these might not adhere to your specific Markdown linting rule set and hence they will get reported as items for your attention.

 Examples of these files can be: